California Takes Controversial Approach to Fentanyl Crisis

 Nationwide, more than $50 billion is expected to flow from legal settlements with opioid manufacturers and distributors over the next two decades—with California in line to receive about $4 billion, divvied up among the state and local governments.

-This money will now largely go to abating illicit fentanyl—the third wave in an opioid crisis that began with prescription pain medication in the 1990s.
+This money will now largely go toward abating illicit fentanyl—the third wave in an opioid crisis that began with prescription pain medication in the 1990s.

 In the first two years, California state programs have primarily used their share for “harm reduction” efforts—including opioid overdose reversal medication, needle exchange, and public education campaigns aimed at destigmatizing drug use.

-Nationally, experts and progressive advocates are keeping a close eye on settlement spending, in an effort to avoid mistakes of Big Tobacco settlements and ensure funds go to actual abatement, rather than plugging municipal budgets.
+Nationally, experts and progressive advocates are keeping a close eye on settlement spending, in an effort to avoid the mistakes of Big Tobacco settlements and ensure funds go to actual abatement, rather than to municipal budgets.

 But some wonder if another obvious lesson from the fight against Big Tobacco—in which stigmatization, graphic warnings about the dangers of cigarettes, and enforcement led to a radical decrease in smoking—is missing from the state’s approach to the fentanyl crisis.